|The Website for Boston Latin School Visual and Performing Arts|

 Slides are up from BLS Theatre Company's 2012 Fall One-Acts, The Devil and Daniel Webster and Sorry, Wrong Number!
-Click here to view.
-To view a specific play, click the triangle inside a square located in the lower left-hand corner to bring up the menu.
-To download any of the photos (by Gayle Lang) click here.

 Check out these photos of the BLS show choir Pizzazz performing at the 28th Annual Baystate Show Choir Festival!
-Click on the thumbnails to view larger.

 Your Support Makes Art Happen